 Belonging to the Marwari community, the Khaitan family originated from the village of Ramgarh in Rajasthan.

-I am proud to mention that four out of six of my father in- law’s brothers attained first Class, first in the MA examination.
-Also, an uncle of my husbands’ was the first Marwari to qualify as a Barrister and moved on to being the Advocate General of West Bengal.
+I am proud to mention that four out of six of my father’s brothers attained first Class, first in the MA examination.
+Also, one of my uncles was the first Marwari to qualify as a Barrister and moved on to become the Advocate General of West Bengal.
 Coming back to my generation, numerous family members have obtained laurels in academics, ranging from lawyers to industrialists.

 These glorious backgrounds of highly educated and motivated family members rooted the very foundations of education deep within me.